gillett-hernandez/Foreman2/README.md

 * Breakout passthrough node feature when right clicking on a input or output item tab.
 Reroutes all output or input connections through a new passthrough node, and connects that passthrough node to the item tab you clicked.
 * Dissolve passthrough node feature when right clicking a passthrough node.
 Deletes the passthrough node while preserving all the connections it had.
-* Undo and Redo stack - supports undoing and redoing an arbitrary number of times, though by default this is limited to 100.
+* Undo and Redo stack - supports undoing and redoing an arbitrary number of times.
+	* known issue regarding undoing and redoing. if you change the fuel for a recipe node such that the burn result changes, breaking the connection from that burn result tab, and then press undo, it will cause an error.
+I'll be working on this so hopefully in the future this will no longer be an issue, but I felt that releasing this feature despite that issue would be worth it.

 ### Support ###

 Buy me a [coffee](https://ko-fi.com/nacly) if you appreciate what I've done.
+Everything helps.

 ## Back to your regularly scheduled readme ##

 ![1: Foreman 2.0](https://puu.sh/Im6D4/5a42f137e2.jpg)